 There are plenty of Christmas tree farms in and around Atlanta.
 Choose and cut your own tree, grab a pre-cut tree, shop wreaths and garlands, and enjoy some hot chocolate and other treats at these top Christmas tree farms.

-Tradition Trees (Little Five Points, Sandy Springs, Druid Hills, and Chamblee) — Grab a pre-cut tree, wreaths, and garlands at any of this tree farm’s four Atlanta lots.
+Tradition Trees (Buckhead, Chastain Park, Chamblee, Little Five Points) Grab a pre-cut tree, wreaths, and garlands at any of this tree farm’s four Atlanta lots.
 Delivery, lighting, and special orders available.

-Big John’s Christmas Trees (Buckhead, Brookhaven, Vinings, Ansley, Dunwoody, Roswell, and Johns Creek) — Grab a pre-cut tree, wreaths, and garland at this 72 year old Atlanta institution with 7 locations.
+Big John’s Christmas Trees (Ansley, Brookhaven, Buckhead, Dunwoody, Roswell, and West Midtown) Grab a pre-cut tree, wreaths, and garland at this 73-year-old Atlanta institution with 6 locations.
 Delivery, lighting, and special orders available.

 Read next: 10 Incredible Winter Destinations in Georgia